openedx/docs.openedx.org/source/educators/references/data/interpreting_grade_report.rst

-* The **Verification Status** column indicates whether learners who are enrolled in course tracks that require ID verification have successfully verified their identities to your Open edX instance by submitting an official photo ID via webcam.
+* The **Verification Status** column indicates whether learners who are enrolled in course tracks that require ID verification have successfully verified their identities to your instance by submitting an official photo ID via webcam.
 The value in this column is "N/A" for learners enrolled in course tracks that do not require ID verification, such as "Audit".

   A value of "Not ID Verified" in this column indicates that the learner is